truonghuu/drlnd_navigation/Report.md

 The neural network architecture used for this project can be found [here](https://github.com/truonghuu/drlnd_navigation/blob/master/model.py) in the `model.py` file of the source code.
 The network contains three fully connected layers with 64, 64, and 4 nodes, respectively.

 The input layer has 37 nodes, which is the size of a state.
-We employ experience replay approach to feed in the deep neural network a number of past experience (i.e., batch).
+We employ the experience replay approach to feed in the deep neural network a number of past experience (i.e., batch).

 #### Experience Replay